cgogolin/library/README.md

 * Build (for dummies):

-Install and set up the Android SDK including the necessary fiels for the build target 'android-15'.
+Install and set up the Android SDK.
 For more information on how to do this please refere to

  http://developer.android.com/training/index.html

 Then go the base directory of your local working copy and run:

-$ android update project --path .
+$ android update project --path . --target 1

 You can then perform a debug build by running